Is future fractional? Everythings getting tokenized

 Real-Life example: Real Estate

 For example, a luxury apartment worth AED 1 million could be divided into 1,000 tokens, each representing a 0.1% ownership stake.
 Investors can buy as many tokens as they can afford, making property investment more accessible.
-Remember the StakeApp?
-That's already doing that in the UAE, however its not DLT enabled.
+Remember the StakeApp? is going something similar "fractional ownership" in the UAE, however its not DLT enabled yet.

 Challenges and considerations